 Part one of Introduction to methodologies for object-oriented design and programming.
 Examines the object model and how it is various object-oriented realized in methods languages.
-Focuses on developing implementing objectand oriented systems.
-Prereg: COMP225.
+Focuses on for developing implementing and objectoriented systems.
+Prereq: COMP225.

-ENGR311 - Object-Oriented Design and Development II 3 Credits
+ENGR311 - Object-Oriented Design and Development II

 Part two of Introduction to methodologies for object-oriented design and programming.
-Examines the object model and how it is object-oriented various realized in Focuses methods languages. on for developing and implementing objectoriented systems.
+Examines the object model and how it is various realized object-oriented in Focuses methods languages. on for developing and implementing objectoriented systems.
 Prereq: ENGR310.